Skip to content

 Visit Hotel Uzbekistan

 A classic example of 1970’s Soviet Architecture, the imposing Hotel Uzbekistan towers over the city centre.
-Anyone who watched the BBC’s Race Across the World this year will probably recognise the monstrous structure.
+Anyone who watched the first season of the BBC’s Race Across the World will probably recognise the monstrous structure.

 tashkent is famous for